Wandle Trail: Description

 The trail follows the river as far as possible by its banks.
-In some areas unsuitable for cycling, it divides into two trails: one for walkers, and the other which uses nearby roads for both cycle and walking.
+In some areas cycling is unsuitable, it divides into two trails: one for walkers, and the other which uses nearby roads for both cycle and walking.
 The Wandle runs through areas that are largely built-up.
 As public transport is available in the areas close by, access to the trail is easy at many points.
 Sections of the trail can be comfortably walked with stops for food and drink.
 Much of the trail uses existing Green Spaces (see below), each of which has its own attractions.
 There are some sections where the trail has to leave the river and use local roads.
 Schemes have been presented for future development that may overcome the obstacles by the river, but cost has so far prevented their implementation.

 The trail has been designated National Cycle Network Route 20, and also will be part of route 22.